gvwilson/sensibleadventures/cloudherd/cloudherd.md

 again.
 "What?
 No!
 Reeve, I *order* you to arrest these men!
 And this creature!
 They are *rebels*!
 You can't trust them!"

-"Hate to say it, but he has a point," Grappa Gas interjected.
-He had been stroking Big Blue's flank, mind-speaking to the old bull to calm him after their turbulent flight.
-"They've all broken their oath to the king.
-What's to stop them from breaking one to us?"

-Instead of replying, Sergeant Dorbu unbuckled his sword belt and held it out to Grappa Gas.
-The old man blinked.
-"What in the underhells am I supposed to do with that?"
+Instead of replying, Sergeant Dorbu unbuckled his sword belt and held it out to Indy.
+The reeve blinked.
+"What am I supposed to do with that?"

 "Put it somewhere safe," the soldier said.
 "And lock me up if it makes you feel safer.
-Just so long as you look after my men."
+Just so long as someone looks after my men."

-"I'm sure that won't be necessary," Indy interjected hastily, the look on her face showing exactly what she thought of anyone giving Grappa Gas a sword.
-"Let's just get these men warmed up and fed and then we can do right by their dead and then it will be time for dinner and then we can all get some sleep and sort this out in the morning, all right?"
+"I'm sure that won't be necessary," Indy replied.
+"Let's just get everyone warmed up and fed and then we can do right by your dead and then it will be time for dinner and then we can all get some sleep and sort this out in the morning, all right?"

 The *tralpa* drew himself up.
 "That is *unacceptable*!" he spat.
 "These men are traitors!
-You, Gas!"
+You!"
 He jabbed a finger at Grappa Gas.
 "I hereby appoint you acting reeve.
 Arrest these men and then arrest *her*!"
 He swivelled his arm to point accusingly at Indy.

-Grappa Gas looked from the indignant *tralpa* to the sergeant to the reeve and back to the *tralpa*.
+Grappa Gas had been stroking Big Blue's flank, mind-speaking to the old bull to calm him after their turbulent flight.
+He looked from the indignant *tralpa* to the sergeant to the reeve and back to the *tralpa*.
 "Sorry, honored," he said, patting Big Blue.
 "I have to get this old boy back in his pen."

 Sergeant Dorbu's shoulders slumped slightly.
-He was exhausted, Noxy realized.
 "Thank you, honored," he said to Indy, buckling his sword back on.
 He bent over and lifted one of the canvas bundles onto his shoulder.
 "If there's somewhere we could...?"

 "I'll show you the way," Granna Fee said.

-And just like that, it was somehow settled.
-The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that the law required the villagers to keep him in.
+The *tralpa* stormed and raged for a few moments longer, but once he realized that no one was paying attention he wrapped his robe and what was left of his dignity around himself and marched back the house that he shared with his books, his bottles, and his resentment at having been posted so far from civilization.

-Noxy barely noticed the sound of him slamming the door.
-Once the soldiers who were fit enough had picked up their comrades' bodies, and the others had been led through the gate to have their injuries tended to, and Rash and Sensy went to find spare blankets for the soldiers, she somehow found herself alone.
-Feeling a little bit deflated, she went looking for something to do.
+Noxy barely noticed the sound of him slamming his door.
+Once the soldiers who were well enough had picked up their comrades' bodies, and the rest had been led through the gate to have their injuries tended to, and Rash and Sensy went to find spare blankets for the soldiers, she somehow found herself alone.
+Feeling somewhat deflated, she went looking for something to do.

 Her mother was still organizing people in the square.
 Yes, the soldiers would stay in the trading hall, she'd already said that.
 Yes, the wounded too---where else would they go?
-And yes, there *were* a lot more than a few of them, but there was nothing they could do about that now.
+And yes, there *were* more than a few of them, but there was nothing they could do about that now.
 Oh for the saints' sakes, of *course* they would eat beans.
 And no, she didn't know what the tiger was planning to eat, but she would find out.

 "There you are," she said when she caught sight of her daughter.
 "Can you please go home and make some tea?
-Use the big pot, and all the honey we have left.
-Tell whoever shows up that I'll be there as soon as I can."
+Use all the honey we have left, and tell whoever shows up that I'll be there as soon as I can."

-The water hadn't even boiled before Grappa Gas showed up.
-He rapped on the door with his knuckles and entered.
+The water hadn't even boiled before Grappa Gas rapped on the door with his knuckles and entered.
 "Hey there.
 Where's your *amma*?"

 "She should be back soon," Noxy said.
-She added a handful of tea leaves to the cinnamon bark and green cardamom pods already in the pot.
+She added a handful of dark brown leaves to the cinnamon bark and green cardamom pods already in the pot.
 It was an extravagance---the pack traders who brought such delicacies to the village wouldn't start visiting until the last of the snow had melted, which was at least another month away---but Granna Fee had always said that a sweet cup of